Department website: http://nursing.hsc.wvu.edu

 NSG 733.
 Research Grant Development.
 3 Hours.

 PR: NSG 729 and NSG 731.
-Analysis of the grant-writing process, including project goals and objectives, description, methodology, design, personnel, budget, and evaluation.
-In addition, current federal application formats will provide students with the background to complete a submittable grant proposal in their own area of research.
+Analysis of the grant-writing process, including current federal application formats, provides students with the background to complete a submittal grant proposal in their own area of research.

 NSG 734.
 Use of Data.
 3 Hours.

 PR: NSG 724 and NSG 725 and NSG 729.
-This course focuses on use of the following data bases: clinical, financial, health services, nursing, local, state, and national.
-The uses of existing data in clinical and policy decisions and in research will be explored.
+The uses of existing data in clinical, policy, and in research will be explored.
+This course focuses on the use of the following data bases: clinical, financial, health services, nursing, local, state and national.

 NSG 735.
 Principles: Nursing Education.
 3 Hours.

-This course examines the research base of educational strategies in nursing education in classroom and clinical settings.
-The course also examines external determinants on nursing curriculum, accreditation issues, and evaluation of nursing programs.
+This course examines the research base of educational strategies in nursing education in the classroom and clinical settings and the scholarship of teaching.
+The course also examines external determinants on nursing curriculum and evaluation of nursing programs.

 NSG 736.
 Advanced Health Policy and Ethics.
 3 Hours.